leodahal4/MiniSocialMedia/validation/README.md

 Core validation i.e those of validation which will be used on different forms\
 if not all.

-> # login_validation
-Validation related to the Login Form

-> # register_validation
+> # send_to_server
-Validation related to the Register Form
+This module is used to send the data from the client to the server